-The UK government has put a cap of 20,7000 visas to be allocated for Tier 2 skilled workers each year from April 2012 to April 2013, and from 2013 to 2014.
+The UK government has put a cap of 20,7000 visas to be allocated for Tier 2 skilled workers each.
 However, for workers with a salary of £150,000 or more there is no limit on numbers.

 See the Tier 2 register of approved sponsors.

-See the UKBA website on Working in the UK, and for the shortage occupation list.
+See the UK Visas & Immigration website on Working in the UK, and for the shortage occupation list.